What causes broken capillaries?

 How many treatments will I require?

-Response to therapy is dependent upon the initial condition.
+Response to treatment is patient and condition dependent.
 Patients with facial redness and blood vessels will typically require an average of 2-3 treatments.
 Patients with port-wine stains may need to be treated on multiple occasions.
 The average adult may require 6-10 treatments to lighten the port-wine stain.
 Facial port wine stains usually do best, fading on average, 50%-70% of the initial base colour.
 Patients being treated for acne scarring and fine lines and wrinkles may need up to 6 treatments.

 Are the results of the Vbeam Perfecta laser permanent?